-Krista Kilburn-Steveskey, who signed a multi-year extension in October, is in her eighth season as Hofstra’s head coach in 2013-14.
-She has averaged 17 wins per season since arriving on campus in 2006 while posting five winning seasons and leading the Pride to three appearances in the Women’s National Invitation Tournament.
-With a 119-102 career record, Kilburn-Steveskey stands second on the Pride's all-time wins list and her .538 winning percentage is fourth all-time.
+Krista Kilburn-Steveskey is entering her ninth season as Hofstra’s head coach in 2014-15.
+She has averaged 16 wins per season since arriving on campus in 2006 while posting five winning seasons and leading the Pride to three appearances in the Women’s National Invitation Tournament.
+With a 133-117 career record, Kilburn-Steveskey stands second on the Pride's all-time wins list and her .532 winning percentage is fourth all-time.

-She has also coached the first Associated Press All-American in program history and has coached a CAA Rookie of the Year, four CAA All-Rookie Team members and five players who have earned All-CAA selection (resulting in eight All-CAA team picks overall with Shante Evans garnering three first-team picks and a second-team selection in her career).
+She has also coached the first Associated Press All-American in program history and has coached a CAA Rookie of the Year and five CAA All-Rookie Team members.
+Under her tutelage, Shante Evans earned four All-CAA selections (including three first-team picks).
 In 2012-13, Candace Bond became the first Hofstra player to win the CAA’s Defensive Player of the Year award under Kilburn-Steveskey.

-Hofstra has also been successful off the court under Kilburn-Steveskey's watch, as 26 student-athletes have been named to the CAA All-Academic Team.
-She and her teams have been highly active in charitable endeavors, supporting a multitude of causes, both locally and nationally.
+Hofstra has also been successful off the court under Kilburn-Steveskey's watch, as 27 student-athletes have been named to the CAA All-Academic Team, including Anma Onyeuku in 2013-14.
+She and her teams have been highly active in charitable endeavors, supporting many local and national causes.
 Kilburn-Steveskey is active with the Interfaith Nutrition Network (The INN), a Long Island based food pantry.
 On a broader scope, Kilburn-Steveskey is a supporter of the WBCA's Think Pink campaign and also participates in the annual 4Kay Golf Classic in honor of her former North Carolina State Coach Kay Yow.

 Evans, who was recruited by Kilburn-Steveskey, capped her collegiate career in impressive fashion in 2012-13 by setting Hofstra career records for points and rebounds while earning her third consecutive first team All-Met selection in 2013.
 The three-time honorable mention All-America selection set the CAA's all-time leading rebounding mark with 1,348 and had the most double-doubles (69) of any active Division I player before exhausting her eligibility.
 Hofstra retired Evans’ No. 30 jersey before her final collegiate home game versus UNCW on March 3.
 In 2012-13, Bond was named the top defensive player and all-defensive team selection after ranking in the league’s top-four steals leader for the third consecutive season.